2017 East Timorese parliamentary election: Campaign

-Observers noted an increasing professionalisation of the election campaign in East Timor.
+Observers noted an increasing professionalisation of the election campaign in Timor-Leste.
 Fretilin and CNRT posters dominated the street scene, but advertisements from UDT and PLP could also be seen.
 The CNRT relied on its leader Xanana Gusmão as its figurehead.
-They used the abbreviation "CR7", a reference to the footballer Cristiano Ronaldo, who is also popular in East Timor.
+They used the abbreviation "CR7", a reference to the footballer Cristiano Ronaldo, who is also popular in Timor-Leste.
 The CNRT used drones to take aerial photos of infrastructure completed under the CNRT government and other developments in the country.
 The video was shared on social media and in TV spots on RTTL and the new private channel GMN TV.
 Fretilin also promoted videos showing a vibrant and active country.
 They focused the campaign on the young population and also used social networks.
 Instead of only talking to local leaders, they also went to the markets and parks and distributed promotional material and programmes.
 The new PLP, which had less money than the two big parties, also relied on social networks.
 The PLP campaign was led by young people, many of them former journalists from President Taur Matan Ruak's press office, such as Fidelis Leite Magalhães, who appeared alongside the former president in televised debates for the PLP.
 The publications and debates on the internet reached 400,000 East Timorese daily, a good third of the population.

 While the two big parties held central campaign events in the respective municipalities, where supporters (Militantes) were driven in from all corners, the PLP held its campaign events on a smaller scale at the level of the administrative posts.
 On the one hand, this was due to the smaller budget, on the other hand, the idea of the grassroots movement was the inspiration here.
 The PLP received support in the election campaign from the Amigos de Taur Matan Ruak (A-TMR).
 This movement was founded by, among others, Jorge da Conceição Teme, a member of the Frenti-Mudança, and Abílio Araújo, leader of the Timorese Nationalist Party PNT.
-Other members belonged to the CNRT, FRETILIN and other parties.
+Other members belonged to the CNRT, Fretilin and other parties.
 Despite their affiliation to other parties, the Amigos appeared at PLP events and promoted Taur Matan Ruak and the PLP during home visits.